dmat1986/azure-provision-deploy-web-app/README.md

 # Provisioning and deploying a web app with the Azure SDK for Python

-This is a Python script that utilizes Azure SDK libraries to provision on Azure App Service and deploy an app from a Giyhub repository.
+This is a Python script that utilizes Azure SDK libraries to provision on Azure App Service and deploy an app from a Github repository.

+Provisioning refers to the process of allocating the resources required within Azure to deploy your code and data.
+The Azure SDK libraries allow you to do this programmatically within Python.
+Within the Azure resource model, there are 3 levels of hierarchy used to organize the resources: subscriptions, resource groups, and naming of the resource.
+A subscription outlines the various features available for an application.
+A resource group is a container for other resources which you can manage as a group, and it is always associated with a specific Azure region, which is the location of that data center

 To run the script, download the project and cd into the project directory.
 Then, run: